imci-idaho/2022-03-01-WhatTheyForgot/content/details.md

 You need to have [R](https://cloud.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/) installed on the computer you will use for this workshop.
 Installing the packages **here**, **renv**, **reprex**, **devtools** in advance is recommended.
 If you will be using a Windows machine for the workshop, please install [Rtools](https://cran.r-project.org/bin/windows/Rtools/rtools40.html) (note that this is a *program* not a package).

+Please install these packages:

 ```
 packages <- c("here", "renv", "reprex", "devtools", "datapasta")
 install.packages(packages)
 ```

-Once you have **devtools** installed, install the package **lookup** from GitHub:
+Once you have **devtools** installed, install the package **[lookup](https://github.com/jimhester/lookup)** from GitHub:

 ```
 devtools::install_github("jimhester/lookup")
 ```
-<b style='color:red;'>Note: please do NOT install the package 'lookup' found on CRAN.
+<b style='color:red;'>Note!!!! please do NOT install the package 'lookup' found on CRAN.
 This is a different package entirely than what we will use in this workshop.</b>

-Make sure that everything works properly:
+Run this code to make sure that everything works properly:
 ```
 pkgs <- c("here", "renv", "reprex", "devtools", "lookup")
 lapply(pkgs, require, character.only = TRUE)